sweetliquid/sweetliquid/README.md

 -->

 - 🔭 I’m currently working on TypeScript
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Haskell & F#
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->